Tutors can submit digitization requests to The Library.

 We cannot digitise material that is already available from the library electronically.

 There are two options for requesting a digitised item, these are explained below.
-However you make the request you must first check that the item is not available electronically by searching SOLAR.
+However you make the request you must first check that the item is not available electronically by searching Library Search.
 If we do not have an electronic version then you can continue to make a digitisation request.

 Usually the item is part of a reading list for a module.
 In this case you can request for items to be digitised via the reading list system.
 When items have been digitised they will become available on the BlackBoard module site and a link will appear in the reading list.